 While actual crime rates are hard to come by, official figures show that the number of homicides, robberies, rapes, bombings, and gun-related crime in China has gone down drastically in the last fifteen years.
 It is, however, hard to tell if some of the crimes committed simply do not make it into these official statistics.
 In a 2009 study by the UN Office on Drugs and Crime, though, the homicide rate in China was also cited as being significantly lower than in a number of Western states, including the United Kingdom and the United States of America.

 While violent crimes against foreigners are not particularly common, there are, however, some other types of crime in China that expats should be especially wary of, including pickpocketing and credit card scams.
-We have taken a closer look at these in our article on Safety Advice for China.

 Law and Punishment